Thermodynamic Circuits I: Association of devices in stationary nonequilibrium: Introduction

-Non-equilibrium conductance matrices accurately characterize thermodynamic devices while providing the current--force relations~\cite{Vroylandt2018vol2018, Vroylandt2019_vol2019}.
-They are the multidimensional generalization of the scalar current--force characteristic of dipoles (e.g. current--tension for an electric dipole).
-As such, they extend to vectors the concept of impedance defined as the scalar ratio between a force and a current.
-Conductance matrices generalize to non-equilibrium stationary states Onsager's response matrices of linear irreversible thermodynamics~\cite{Onsager1931_vol37, Onsager1931_vol38, Callen1985_vol}.
-It is possible to compute them when precise modeling is available, as in stochastic thermodynamics, or from integrating a local response, as for our model of TEGs.
-In this letter, the non-equilibrium conductance matrix of a composite thermodynamic system is determined using those of its two subsystems' non-equilibrium conductance and their conservation laws.
-We first explain how current conservation at the interface allows to integrate the internal degrees of freedom, i.e. the local potentials at the connection; second, we generalize the law of impedance addition in a way that matches their matrix dimension thanks to conservation laws within each subsystem.
+The foundation of a circuit theory for thermodynamic devices is now possible by relying on first, the convenient use of conservation laws to reduce the number of physical currents to a fundamental set~\cite{Polettini2014_vol141, Polettini2016_vol94}; second on the introduction of nonequilibrium conductance matrices to characterize thermodynamic devices and their current--force relations accurately.
+The conductance matrices are the multidimensional generalization of the scalar current--force characteristic of dipoles (e.g., current--voltage for an electric dipole).
+As such, they extend to vectors the concept of resistance defined as the scalar ratio between a force and a current.
+Conductance matrices generalize to nonequilibrium stationary states Onsager's response matrices of linear irreversible thermodynamics~\cite{Onsager1931_vol37, Onsager1931_vol38, Callen1985_vol}.
+It is possible to compute them when microscopic modeling is available, as recalled in section \ref{NEcond} of Thermodynamic Circuits~I. It is also possible to obtain them by integrating a local response, although some freedom remains beyond the linear case, as we argue in the second article of this series.
+In any case, choosing nonequilibrium conductance matrix is a matter of device modeling that includes the description of currents up to second cumulants~\cite{Vroylandt2018vol2018}.
+Such a modelization will become fully operational when a method of direct measurement of nonequilibrium conductances is available.
+In section \ref{Serial Association} and \ref{Parallel Association} of Thermodynamic Circuits~I, we present our general theory for the association of thermodynamic devices in stationary nonequilibrium.
+We aim to provide the nonequilibrium conductance matrix of a composite thermodynamic system using its two subsystems' and their conservation laws.
+The serial association is studied in section \ref{Serial Association}.
+First, we state the problem of mixed boundary conditions.
+We explain how current conservation at the interface allows, in principle, the integration of the internal degrees of freedom, i.e., the local potentials at the connection.
+Second, we generalize the law of resistance addition to a law of resistance matrix addition.
+Conservation laws within each subsystem are used to match the matrix dimension of the conductances to the one of the composite device.
+The parallel association is studied in section \ref{Parallel Association}.
+We generalize the law of conductance addition since the connected devices remain in Dirichlet boundary conditions: There is no need to determine internal degrees of freedom here.
+First, we obtain the conductance matrix at the level of physical currents (linearly dependent through conservation laws) and forces.
+Second, we determine the conservation laws for the parallel association of the two sub-devices.
+From those, the conductance matrix at the fundamental currents level can be computed on any desired basis.
+We illustrate our results on two examples chosen to apply to the most general cases of serial and parallel associations.